-There are 17 major varieties of regular issue Confederate States stamps — also minor varieties and endless shades.
+There are 14 major stamp catalog numbers of the general issue Confederate States stamps — also numerous varieties and shades.
+The CSA Catalog and Handbook of Stamps and Postal History (page 313) provides a detailed list and cross reference of the catalog numbers for the general issues.
 There are prisoner-of-war and flag-of-truce covers, express company markings, blockade-run covers to and from Europe, college covers, official and semi-official envelopes, packet and steamboat covers, patriotic covers with their war mottos, covers showing use of United States stamps in the Confederacy, and many interesting letters.

 Nowhere else in philately can one find such strange improvised uses and evidences of desperate shortages.
 There are envelopes made of wallpaper, envelopes used twice, and United States stamped envelopes seized and overprinted for the use of the Confederate Post Office Department.

 Today Confederate items are almost 150 years old.
 Some are scarce and hard to find, but many are within the reach of all.

 Confederate stamps and postal history have a reputation for being expensive and they certainly can be.
 Collectors see sky-high auction prices and shy away from this fascinating category because they assume, they can’t afford it.
 Nothing could be farther from the truth.